smarticoai/public-api/docs/api/interfaces/TBonus.md

 > `optional` **is\_redeemable?**: `boolean`

-Can the bonus be redeemed (if bonus is redeemable the user needs to claim it)
+`true` when the bonus is in a player-claim-required state.
+Gate the Claim button on this; see `claimBonus` TSDoc.

 ***